 JR-J and JHL are joint first authors.

 Contributors JRJ, JHL and AA built the optical system, acquired the images, processed the data, and wrote the manuscript.
 SM performed the data analysis.
 EC, RB and MM handled the animals and applied the treatment.
 EO, DA, ZA and SAB contributed to the study design and/or directed the study.
 SAB is the guarantor of this work and, as such, had full access to all the data in the study and takes responsibility for the integrity of the data and the accuracy of the data analysis.
+DRS designed and helped build the stage setup, which included the CCD camera, the LED illumination, and microscope objective movement.
 All authors reviewed and revised the manuscript prior to publication.

 Funding This work was supported by GlaxoSmithKline.